projectivetech/Perv-ColorScheme/README.md

 A very big thanks goes to [Dayle Rees](https://github.com/daylerees) for the work he has done with his [Color Schemes](https://github.com/daylerees/colour-schemes).
 I used his Laravel Dark theme as a skeleton for this color scheme, as well as I used part of his readme.
 Without that I wouldn't have made the push to GitHub ;)

-Also I need to thank my collegues at [FlavourSys](http://www.flavoursys.com) for there valued input and comments-as well as the kick in the b... to push to GitHub.
+Also I need to thank my colleagues at [FlavourSys](http://www.flavoursys.com) for their valued input and comments--as well as the kick in the b... to push to GitHub.

 *Always have fun in what you're doing and* "DON'T PANIC"...